robbisg/4dfp_tools/README.md

    cd into $NILSRC and untar nil-tools.tar.

 2. Make sure environmental variable $RELEASE is properly set.
+3. run sudo groupadd program
-   Run make_nil-tools.csh.
+4. Run tcsh make_nil-tools.csh.
 This will take a couple of minutes.
    You may ignore warnings about time stamps and potentially incomplete makes.
 On successful completion make_nil-tools.csh reports "successful 4dfp suite make complete".
 All compiled executables